Overview

 ABA approaches

 There are multiple approaches to applied behavioral analysis, and some may work better for certain children than others.
-Some of the standard ABA techniques include:
+Some of the standard applied behavior analysis techniques include:

-When learning more about applied behavior analysis (ABA), consider reading the research the Autistic Self Advocacy Network has compiled on ABA’s impacts on children and adults.
+When learning more about applied behavior analysis, consider reading the research the Autistic Self Advocacy Network has compiled on applied behavior analysis’s impacts on children and adults.

 What to expect

 Every program and approach to applied behavior analysis (ABA) can be different because each treatment program is tailored to the individual child.
-The therapist may support the child by helping them manage their symptoms and work on skills to improve their quality of life or increase independence—and in fact, applied behavioral analysis may be most effective when a therapist accommodates each child’s unique needs.
+The therapist or applied behavioral analyst may support the child by helping them manage their symptoms and work on skills to improve their quality of life or increase independence—and in fact, applied behavioral analysis may be most effective when a therapist accommodates each child’s unique needs.

 The first step of the process may be to complete a detailed assessment to help the therapist determine suitable goals for the child.
 These goals are set based on the child's ability and age and can cover various elements, from self-care and social skills to language and communication.